 Azure Data Lake includes many of the tools required to make it easier for developers, data scientists, and analysts to manage all sizes, shapes, and speeds and execute complex processing and analytics across platforms and languages.
 Azure has tools that remove the complexities of ingesting and storing all of your data while using accelerators for batch, streaming, and interactive analytics.
 Azure Data Lake works with the investment IT groups for identity, management, and security for simplified data management and governance.
-The dates lakes created with Azure integrate seamlessly with operational stores and data warehouses so you can extend current data applications.
+The dates lakes created with Azure integrate seamlessly with operational stores and data warehouses so you can extend current data applications to it.

 Azure Data Lake addresses many of the challenges that prevent you from maximizing the value of your data assets with a service that’s ready to meet your current and future business needs.